Cell and Cancer Biology Track

 • Coursework: Prior coursework must be relevant to graduate studies in cancer biology, including courses in biology, biochemistry, cell and molecular biology, physiology, statistics, genetics, etc.

 • Letters of recommendation: Three or more letters of recommendation are required.
 Recommendation letters must be signed by the letter writer and full contact information for the letter writer must be provided.
-The letter should highlight the professional relationship between the applicant and the letter writer, the applicant's work ethic, previous research experience and/or academic preparations, and the intellectual contributions to the research project, if applicable.
+The letter should highlight the professional relationship between the applicant and the letter writer, the applicant's work ethic, previous research experience and/or academic preparations, and the intellectual contributions to the research project.
+(Note: M.S. applicants may submit two letters upon agreement from their faculty member).

-• Statement of purpose: Applicants are required to provide a Statement of Purpose, which highlights academic and research training prior to application, CCB faculty and projects that are of particular interest, and future career goals.
+• Statement of purpose: Applicants are required to provide a Statement of Purpose that highlights their academic and research training before application, CACB faculty and projects that are of particular interest, and future career goals.

 • Resume/CV: Applicants are required to submit a resume/curriculum vitae.

-• TOEFL (or IELTS) is required for all international students.
+• TOEFL (or IELTS, or PTE, or Duolingo) is required for all international students.
 The following exceptions apply:

 Admission

-The CCB graduate track uses a holistic approach to assess and evaluate Ph.D. applicants.
-The CCB graduate track Admissions Committee carefully considers each applicant's GPA, college/university where previous degrees were awarded, previous coursework, letters of recommendation, previous research experience, publications/presentations (if applicable), statement of purpose, and resume/CV.
-For top applicants, a virtual interview (e.g., Zoom, Webex) will be conducted.
+The CACB graduate track uses a holistic approach to assess and evaluate applicants.
+The CACB Graduate Admissions Committee carefully considers each applicant's GPA, college/university where previous degrees were awarded, previous coursework, letters of recommendation, previous research experience, publications/presentations (if applicable), statement of purpose, and resume/CV.
+A virtual interview (e.g., Zoom, Webex) will be conducted with top applicants.
+Domestic students may be invited to campus for interview.

 How to Apply

-Application open date is usually the first week of September each year.
-Priority applications are due by December 15th.
+Students interested in the CACB graduate program should apply here.
+The application opens on August 1st each year.
+Completed applications are due by December 15th.
 Application review will begin on December 15th.
-Admitted students will enter either Ph.D. or M.S. degree program, complete a rigorous first year core curriculum, rotate in three CCB research labs, and join a CCB lab by March of the first year.
+Admitted students will enter the Ph.D. degree program, complete a rigorous first-year core curriculum, rotate in 3 CACB research labs, and join a CACB lab by the Spring semester of their first year.

-* The application fee is $75 for international applicants and $45 for domestic applicants and permanent residents/green card holders.
+* The application fee is $75 for international applicants and $45 for domestic and permanent resident/green card holders.
 Additional information may be found at the College of Graduate Studies Graduate Admissions Requirements.
-Questions concerning application status should be directed to the College of Graduate Studies at 419.530.4723 or grdsch@utoledo.edu.
+Questions concerning application status should be directed to the College of Graduate Studies at 419.530.GRAD (4723) or grdsch@utoledo.edu.